ayatkyo/sos-awl-toolkit/notes/load-unpacked-disc.md

 Luckily we can load the unpacked disc directly into the game, so this can save our time when testing the mod.

+## How this trick work?

+The game has check this following path for its data:
+- ./disc
+- ../../../DATA/resource_win/disc
+- ../../../DATA/resource_win/disc_test/

+Path that end with `/` is a folder.

+So the game will try load that list in order.

 ## Moving unpacked disc

 First, we need to move the unpacked disc to the required path.